 He said, “What an amazing example you are setting—teaching her the importance of following your own heart’s calling.”

 4.Dance to the beat of your own drum

-A lot of people get caught up in conforming to what society deems ‘normal’ or ‘acceptable’.
+Do you get caught up in conforming to what society deems ‘normal’ or ‘acceptable’?

 Often there is pressure from your family, teachers or peers to go down the conventional route.
 And you end up complying, either to make others happy or because you don’t know what you really want.